liammagee/obsidian-topic-linking/README.md

 Two commands convert PDF and web links to Markdown files located in a folder called *Generated/*.

 The *Extract PDF Content* command uses *Obsidian*'s built-in PDF parser to convert a vault's PDFs to Markdown.
 The conversion is highly simplified and approximate, but results should still be legible.
 The command takes three options:
-- *Overwrite PDF-Generated Content*: whether to overwrite existing Markdown files with the same name
+- *Overwrite PDF-generated content*: whether to overwrite existing Markdown files with the same name
-- *Limit File Number*: the maximum number of files to process (failing to set this can result in *Obsidian* running out of memory for large repositories)
+- *Limit file number*: the maximum number of files to process (failing to set this can result in *Obsidian* running out of memory for large repositories)
-- *Limit File Size*: the maximum size of files to process (again, to avoid memory issues)
+- *Limit file size*: the maximum size of files to process.
+The meaning of 'file' (either the PDF source or generated Markdown) depends upon whether *Chunk file if size exceeds limit* is set.
+- *Chunk file if size exceeds limit*: if *Limit file size* is set, and Markdown files greater than this size are likely to be produced, the command will instead try to split the generated text across multiple smaller files.

 The *Extract Web Link-Generated Content* command scans a folder (the default is named *Bookmarks*) for web links - anything beginning with *http(s)://*.
 It also takes an *Overwrite* parameter:
 - *Overwrite Web Links*: whether to overwrite existing Markdown files with the same name